 Letters of RecommendationHealth professions schools are interested in receiving letters of recommendation from a diverse group of people who know you well and are supportive of your application and career choice.
 For admissions committees, the most useful letters are those that reflect real knowledge of you and your performance, whether in the classroom, in the laboratory or in a clinical or volunteer setting.
 Letters from family members or from people an applicant is having a romantic relationship with are not welcome and are considered inappropriate.

 Successful applicants to health professions schools typically submit four to seven letters of recommendation as part of their application packet.
 Here is a generic list of five to six letters that often serves as a good starting point for considering appropriate letter writers (substitutions, deletions and additions are allowed):

 - One to two science (engineers often substitute a CIT faculty member for one of these) faculty members whose classes you have taken

 - One humanities faculty member whose class(es) you have taken

 - A research advisor

-- A dentist, pharmacist, physician, veterinarian, etc. whom you have shadowed
+- A dentist, pharmacist, physician, veterinarian, physical therapist, etc. whom you have shadowed

 - A supervisor from a volunteer or service experience

 Other good letters of recommendation may come from an employer, coach, ROTC training officer, etc. who has guided you during a significant experience you have undertaken.